International First-Year Admissions

 Demonstrating financial resources

 Providing proof of financial resources is only required if you are admitted to Mines.
 You do not need to provide financial documents during the first part of the application process.
-Once you are offered admission, you will work with the International Student and Scholar Services (ISSS) office to submit your financial documents.
+If you are offered admission and decide you want to enroll at Mines, you will work with the International Student and Scholar Services (ISSS) office to submit your financial documents.
 According to U.S. government regulations, all applicants who need a student visa to study in the U.S. must demonstrate they have sufficient funds to pay for tuition costs and living expenses while at Mines.
 Students demonstrate sufficient funds by submitting a bank statement, certificate of balance, scholarship letter or any combination of the three.
 Financial documents must have been prepared within the last 6 months.
-Students must also complete and sign the Statement of Support.
 The ISSS office, not Admissions, processes all financial documentation for immigration purposes.
 Please contact the ISSS office with any questions.